Reggae (album)

 Reggae is an album by flautist Herbie Mann with the Tommy McCook Band recorded in London in 1973 and released on the Atlantic label.

 Reception

-The Allmusic site awarded the album 3 stars stating, inaccurately: "Despite its title, most of the music on this album is not actually reggae but a mixture of jazz, R&B and pop.
+The Allmusic site awarded the album 3 stars stating: "Despite its title, most of the music on this album is not actually reggae but a mixture of jazz, R&B and pop.
 Flutist Herbie Mann, guitarists Mick Taylor and Albert Lee and keyboardist Pat Rebillot combine with the eight-piece Tommy McCook band to create some spirited and danceable (if a bit dated) music...
 The results are fun if not all that substantial".
-While one song "Swinging Shepherd Blues" feels out of place, the rest of the tracks all have an underlying reggae beat.
+The Penguin Guide to Jazz Recordings gave the album 2 stars saying it had: "No more than a hint of reggae".